tomkooij/modelleertaal/README.md

 This compiler and webapp implements the language used in Dutch High School Physics exams.
 This language is (based on) Coach and CoachTaal.
 Coach is developped by [CMA Science](http://cma-science.nl/).

-The webapp was built using jQuery and Flot and heavily inspired by [HiSPARC jSPARC].(http://github.com/HiSPARC/jSPARC/).
+The webapp was built using jQuery and Flot and heavily inspired by [HiSPARC jSPARC](http://github.com/HiSPARC/jSPARC/).

-This was originally based on git://github.com/zaach/zii-jsconf2010-talk.git
+This was originally based on Zach Carter's [jsconf 2010 jison talk](https://github.com/zaach/zii-jsconf2010-talk).

 ### MIT License